MeteoraAg/dynamic-amm-examples/README.md

 ## Configuration
 There are a various of config file that can be found at `config` directory that we need to carefully take a look first.
 It contains all the configurations required to run the scripts.
-Also we need to provide the private key for the payer wallet through environment variable `PRIVATE_KEY` in `.env` file.
+Also we need to provide the keypair for the payer wallet in `keypair.json` file.

 ### General configuration
 - `rpcUrl`: Solana Mainnet RPC URL to get data and send transactions.